TannerHartt/2dBrowserShooter/README.md

 - Upon reaching the splash screen you will be greeted by a button that starts the game. <br>
 - Once started, oncoming projectiles will begin to swarm the screen. <br>
 - Avoid the projectiles by moving with the `W, A, S, D` keys.
+- Shoot projectiles by clicking the mouse in the direction you wish to shoot. <br>
+- Eliminate the enemies to accrue points.

 ## Tools
 <hr>